fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 classes didn't validate themselves... there were getters and setters everywhere...

-_He was experiencing bad code.._
+_He was experiencing bad code..._

 {{ 'Washing bunch of dirty dishes' | post_image }}

 ## Why does it happen so commonly?

-Let's start clarifying something: please, don't get me wrong, I don't want to say simply the code is a $#@& and to blame developers or companies, because it won't lead us to anything.
+Let's start clarifying something: please, don't get me wrong!
+I don't want to say simply the code is a $#@& and to blame developers or companies, because it won't lead us to anything.
 That is true, we do have a lot of unprofessional developers, but just blaming isn't the point and we have to consider a broader